 Meningitis is caused by bacteria or a virus getting into the spinal fluid of the brain and spinal cord, usually through the bloodstream.
 The bacteria or virus then infects the meninges.

-Children under two months have the highest risk of developing bacterial meningitis.
+Children under 2 months are particularly vulnerable to bacterial meningitis.
 Children are less likely to get bacterial meningitis as they get older.

 If your very young child is unwell for no obvious reason, doctors will check for meningitis.

-- has an unexplained fever and is generally unwell
+- have an unexplained fever and are generally unwell

-- complains of a persistent headache or sore neck
+- complain of a persistent headache or sore neck with a fever

 Tests for meningitis

 If the doctors at the hospital think there’s a possibility of meningitis, they’ll do blood tests and a lumbar puncture on your child to confirm the diagnosis and work out which bacteria or virus has caused the infection.